miguel-guerrero/gen_csrs/README.md

 The register block is accessible with an AMBA APB interface.
 It generates other collaterals as well if requested:

  - Register documentation in HTML format
  - C code to access registers from a CPU
  - RALF format equivalent for the XML input
  - IP-XACT format equivalent for the XML input

 The directory `ralf2rdl` also contains a utility to convert from RALF format to RDL format.

-There are few output formats that can be ignore for most applications (targetting internal tools)
+There are few output formats that can be ignored for most applications (targetting internal tools)

  - pe_defines: How to access regisers from a programmable Processing Element PE implementing these registers
  - mmio_defines: Similar to the above
  - g2p: targetting g2p tool (see `slingshot` project from same author)

 Example of use:

-        ./gen_csrs.pl mycsrs.xml
+    $ ./gen_csrs.pl mycsrs.xml

 Full detailed documentation ont the XML format can be found under the `doc` folder.